 Ryan: Many Sunday news show appearances since 2012 election.
 Occasional guest on network news.

-Santorum: Plugged Christmas movie on “The Colbert Report,” Fox News, MSNBC and more.
+Santorum: Yes, promoting his new book.
+Plugged his Christmas movie on “The Colbert Report,” Fox News, MSNBC and more.
 Radio, too.
 Teamed up with Democrat Howard Dean as sparring partners for debates on the air and with audiences.

 Walker: Already on the Sunday news show scoreboard for 2014.
 Half dozen or so Sunday news show appearances since 2012 election.
 Also, Piers Morgan, Lou Dobbs, more national TV interviews.

 ACTUALLY DO SOMETHING: For voters who want to support doers, not just talkers.